microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

   });
   ```

-1. In graphHelper.js, replace *// Initialize the auth request* with the following code to set the parameter for the auth request.
+1. In graphHelper.js, replace *// Initialize the auth request* with the following code.
+This sets parameters for the auth request.

   ```
   // Initialize the auth request.